The purest form of natural water is :

 Answer

-Reason — A colloid is a homogeneous looking heterogeneous mixture in which particles with size ranging from 10-10 m to 10-7 m are dispersed in a continuous medium.
+Reason — A colloid is a homogeneous looking heterogeneous mixture in which particles of intermediate size are dispersed in a continuous medium.
 These particles remain suspended throughout the medium and do not settle down.
+Among the given options, the colloidal particle-size range is 10-9 to 10-6 m.

 Which of the following salts is hydrated?